 July 12-13th, 2021

-The Marinette County Pilot Design Team is introduced, and begin organizing our work together and planning for our community-based research on the local workforce housing affordability challenge.
+The Marinette County Pilot Design Team was introduced, and began organizing their work together and planning for community-based research on the local workforce housing affordability challenge.

 July – September 2021

-The Marinett County Team conducts a series of engagement workshops with community stakeholders who are impact by and work closely to the local workforce housing challenge, informing our work as we gear up for generating ideas.
+The Marinette County Team conducted a series of engagement workshops with community stakeholders who are impacted and work closely with the local workforce housing challenge, informing their work as they gear up for generating ideas.

 October 11-13th, 2021

-A three-day workshop for the Marinette County Design Team to gather and reflect on our data, and make decisions which opportunities to pursue further on the second day, where we open the doors to host public brainstorming session with community members and other local stakeholders.
+A three-day workshop for the Marinette County Design Team to gather and reflect on their data, and make decisions on which opportunities to pursue further on the second day, where they opened the doors to host a public brainstorming session with community members and other local stakeholders.

 October – December, 2021